MSPM0, MSPM33 Setting

 You can use the default BSL Invoke Pin or set a custom one if needed.
 In this case, the BSL Invoke Pin Level must always be set to High.

-You can set the BSL UART Pin.
 Some MCUs allow configuring the Baud Rate, which should be set to 9600 in that case.

 Finally, enable or disable BSL Read Out Enable.
 If enabled, the flash data is read to perform a flash Verify operation.
 If disabled, the flash CRC is read to perform the Verify operation.